caracal-pipeline/sandbox/caracal2/README.md

 - `caracal-cabs.yml` - All the software running in containers to perform data processing
 - `caracal-libs` - A list of reusable steps and libraries
 - `caracal-flag.yml` - The flagging worker recipe
-- `caracal-selfcal.yml` - The self calibration worker recipe
+- `caracal-selfcal.yml` - The self-calibration worker recipe
 - `caracal-ddcal.yml` - The direction-dependent calibration worker recipe
 - `caracal-srun.yml` - Slurm runner options (e.g. slurm: enable: true)
 - `caracal-schema.yml` - The default parameters when executing the pipeline